Are you dreaming about higher clearance on your Taco?

-Either way, the extra clearance of a lifted Tacoma not only looks awesome, but it also gives you a leg up on some of the more technical trails.
+Either way, the extra clearance of a lifted Tacoma not only looks awesome but also gives you a leg up on the more technical trails.

 What Is a Good Size Lift For A Toyota Tacoma?

 How much you decide to lift your Tacoma is a completely personal choice, and your decision should be based on your budget and what kind of trails you want to traverse.